-- 1. This matter comes before the Department as a result of a remand from the Fifth Judicial District Court, in and for the County of Minidoka, of the Director of the Department of Water Resources' ("Director" or "Department") June 30, 2009 Final Order Regarding the A&B Delivery Call ("June 2009 Final Order").
+- 1. This matter comes before the Department as a result of a remand from the Fifth Judicial District Court, in and for the County of Minidoka, of the Director's June 30, 2009 Final Order Regarding the A&B Delivery Call ("June 2009 Final Order").
 Before discussion of the court's decision and the specific nature of the remand, a brief procedural history will be recited. - 2.
-This proceeding originally came before the Department on July 26, 1994 when the A&B Irrigation District ("A&B") filed a petition for delivery call ("Petition").
-The Petition sought administration of junior-priority ground water rights diverting from the Eastern Snake Plain Aquifer ("ESPA") and the designation of the ESPA as a ground water management area ("GWMA").
+This proceeding originally came before the Department on July 26, 1994 when A&B1 filed a petition for delivery call ("Petition for Delivery Call").
+The Petition for Delivery Call sought administration of junior-priority ground water rights diverting from the Eastern Snake Plain Aquifer ("ESPA") and the designation of the ESPA as a ground water management area ("GWMA").
 On May 1, 1995, A&B, the Department, and other participants entered into an agreement that stayed the petition for delivery call until such time as a motion to proceed ("Motion to Proceed") was filed with the Director.
-On March 16, 2007, A&B filed a Motion to Proceed seeking the administration of junior-priority ground water rights, and the designation of the ESPA as a GWMA. - 3.
-On January 29, 2008, former Director David R. Tuthill, Jr. issued his initial final order ("January 2008 Final Order"), which found that A&B was not materially injured and denied its petition for creation of a GWMA.
+On March 16, 2007, A&B filed a Motion to